NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 ## How to prove who you are without photo I.D.

-If you are registered for your GP surgery’s online services, you will have been given 3 registration details.
+You can prove who you are without sending photo I.D. if your GP is in England.
+If you are registered for you GP surgery's online services, you will have been given 3 registration details.

 The 3 registration details are: